Mdzaidsiddique/Black-Friday/README.md

 # Black-Friday
-In this repository, I have done Exploratory Data Analysis and feature engineering for Black Friday Dataset.
+In this repository, I have done Exploratory Data Analysis and feature engineering for Black Friday Dataset by using
+### Pandas, Matplotlib and Seaborn.

 ### importing the dataset
 import pandas as pd